Sic enim Deus dilexit mundum ... (Joannes 3:16) For God so loved the world ...

 What was lost in that controversy, the famous Galileo episode, was any sense of what God was reminding Job in his circumstances.
 And this loss is the very same loss that will lead to what is called The Fall just a little later in Bereshith.
 What is this loss?
 It is the loss of the fact that God speaks to us in terms of our experience and not his, that God does not reveal to us everything of his experience because we, as created beings, cannot receive or comprehend the experience of our creator.
 As Scripture will shortly put it, we are created in the image of God, but we are not created as equals, as other gods, and therefore we cannot elevate our understanding, even that part of it which is an understanding of God, to his level.

 In this regard it is significant to note that the noun we translate as "God", singular, in the Hebrew is plural, Elohim, but the verb we translate as "created" IS singular.
 Of course we can theologically abstract from this a reference at the outset of Scripture to the Trinity -- a plural God acting in the singular.
 But God is not here inviting us to theological abstraction but is revealing to us the nature of our experience as conscious reflective beings.
 God is not, in the Bible, providing us a divine textbook, or an algorithm, but a human user's manual, of creation.
 And a user's manual is written to convey to the user, in terms his experience will allow him to understand, information he does not have, not about how something was made but about how to work with it.
 IOW, it is not a "how I did it", but a "how you use it" book, what is called a vademecum.

 Vade mecum.
 Go With Me.

 So, the revelation of the fact of creation is one thing, and the manner of creation is another, and the two ought not be confused.
 God reveals the fact of creation by expressing it in terms of human conscious experience.
-Light and dark, heaven and earth. evening and morning, day -- all of them earth bound, not characteristic of the universe.
+Light and dark, heaven and earth, evening and morning, day -- all of them earth bound, not characteristic of the universe.
 There is no evening and morning as we experience it here on earth anywhere else but here on earth.
 There is no 24 hour day as we experience it here on earth anywhere else but here on earth.
 Even in our human speaking these words have "literal" and "figurative" meanings, as in "the evening of life", "shed some light on the subject", and so on.
 For that matter, time itself does not flow at the same rate throughout the universe.

 Had God revealed the nature of the universe in scientific terms Genesis would have been rejected from the start.
 How is a man standing on earth looking up at the heavens to be told that in fact he is not looking up at all, that there is no "up", that "up" is a sense brought about from the fact of his standing in a particular place, and that "beneath" him there is also an "up" he would experience were he standing there?
-And how is a man standing on earth looking "up" at the heavens to be told that in fact where he stands is itself part of the heavens, that there are no "heavens" distinct from earth except in his experience of standing in a particular place, and that "above" him there is not a dome holding back water, that the blue he sees above is in fact not there but a visual effect brought about under the conditions of standing where he does to look at it?
+And how is a man standing on earth looking "up" at the heavens to be told that in fact where he stands is itself part of the heavens, that there are no "heavens" distinct from earth except in his experience of standing in a particular place, and that "above" him there is not a dome holding back water, that the blue he sees above is in fact not there but a visual effect brought about under the conditions of standing where he stands to look at it?
 And how is a man standing on earth looking "up" at the "heavens" to be told that not only is he looking out, not up, but he is also looking back, that the light he sees from the stars in the heavens is not what is happening there now, but light from events ages ago that is just now making its way to be visible to someone standing where he does?

 All of what we now know would have contradicted his experience entirely and therefore been rejected as fantastic, literally -- a fantasy with no relation to reality, ie, his experience.
 Which in turn would leave the message God seeks to communicate to Man -- that all of what Man sees, including Man himself, is the creation of the God who seeks him and is subject to the will of God, not Man -- inaccessible.
 The fact of creation is revealed to Man via a manner of creation that makes sense within his experience at the time of its revelation.
 Revelation done any other way would reveal nothing!